Generic Name: estradiol (ES-tra-DYE-ol)

 - An extra patient leaflet is available with estradiol.
 Talk to your pharmacist if you have questions about this information.

-- Grapefruit and grapefruit juice may increase the risk of estradiol's side effects.
+- Eating grapefruit or drinking grapefruit juice may increase the risk of estradiol's side effects.
 Talk to your doctor before including grapefruit or grapefruit juice in your diet while you are taking estradiol.

-- If you miss a dose of estradiol, take it as soon as possible.
+- If you miss a dose of estradiol, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not take 2 doses at once.
+Do not use 2 doses at once.